greenelab/deep-review/sections/04_study.md

 and other genetic diseases will require accurate calling of SNP and indels.

-Current methods achieve relatively high (>99%) precision at 90% recall for SNPs and indel calls from Illumina short-read data, yet this leaves a large number of potentially clinically significant remaining false positives and false negatives.
+Current methods achieve relatively high (>99%) precision at 90% recall for SNPs and indel calls from Illumina short-read data [@tag:Poplin2016_deepvariant], yet this leaves a large number of potentially clinically significant remaining false positives and false negatives.
 These methods have so far relied on experts to build probabilistic models that reliably separate signal from noise.
 However, this process is time consuming and, more importantly, fundamentally limited by how well we understand and can model the factors that contribute to noise.
 Recently, two groups have applied deep learning to construct data-driven and, therefore, unbiased noise models.
 One of these models, DeepVariant, builds directly on well-established deep learning methods for image recognition by encoding reads around a candidate SNP as a 221x100 bitmap image, where each column is a nucleotide and each row is a read from the sample library [@tag:Poplin2016_deepvariant].
 The top 5 rows represent the reference, and the bottom 95 rows represent randomly sampled reads that overlap the candidate variant.
-Each RGBA (red/green/blue/alpha) image pixel encodes the base (A, C, T, G) as a different R value, quality score as a G value, strand as a B value, and variation from the reference as the alpha value.
+Each RGBA (red/green/blue/alpha) image pixel encodes the base (A, C, T,
+G) as a different R value, quality score as a G value, strand as a B value, and variation from the reference as the alpha value.
 The neural network outputs genotype probabilities for each candidate variant.
 They were able to achieve better performance than GATK, a leading genotype caller, even when GATK was given information about population variation for each candidate variant.
 Another method, still in its infancy, hand-developed 642 features for each candidate variant and fed these vectors into a fully connected deep neural network [@tag:Torracinta2016_deep_snp].
 Unfortunately, this feature set required at least 15 iterations of software development to fine-tune, which will likely not be generalizable.
 Going forward, we foresee that variant calling will benefit most from optimized neural network architectures and better methods of encoding raw sequence and quality data (e.g. in tensor rather than RGBA format).

 In limited experiments, DeepVariant was robust to sequencing depth, read length, and even species [@tag:Poplin2016_deepvariant].
 However, a model built on Illumina data, for instance, will likely not be applicable to PacBio long-read data or MinION nanopore data, which have vastly different specificity and sensitivity profiles and signal-to-noise characteristics.
-Recently, Boza et al. used bidirectional recurrent neural networks infer the E. coli sequence from MinION nanopore electric current data with 2% higher per-base accuracy than the proprietary hidden Markov model-based algorithm Metrichor (86% to 88%) [@tag:Boza].
+Recently, Boza et al. used bidirectional recurrent neural networks infer the *E. coli* sequence from MinION nanopore electric current data with 2% higher per-base accuracy than the proprietary hidden Markov model-based algorithm Metrichor (86% to 88%) [@tag:Boza].
 Unfortunately, training any neural network requires a large amount